 In our three posts below, we detail how we built each of our major pieces of van interior furniture.

 Did you know that creating a van floor plan isn’t only related to the actual floor?
 You can also design a ‘ceiling plan!’

-Below is the ceiling plan we made when designing our camper interior.
+Below is the ceiling plan we made with our van floor plan creator.

 Here is some helpful information to know when creating your van’s ceiling plan: